JanChodorowski/cv/README.md

 4. 250mAh 3.7V Lithium Polymer Mini Rechargeable Battery
 5. Bistable slide switch

+Because ESP-01S modules come with 1MB of Flash memory, which was insufficient, the stock memory was desoldered and Winbond chip was soldered in it's place.

 ## Embedded Software
-The software running the webserwer was written using Arduino in PlatformIO environment.
+The software running the web server was written using Arduino in PlatformIO environment.

 In order to build the software run the following command inside the terminal form the esp8266 folder:
 ```
 platformio run --target upload
 ```
-After building the frontend (covered later) run the following command to put the data inside of the chip's filesystem.
+After building the frontend (covered later) run the following command to put the data form the "data" folder inside of the chip's filesystem.
 ```
 platformio run --target uploadfs
 ```